chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 encrypted using one of the forward-secure keys derived after Round 2.
 In normal operation, the producer will respond with Content Objects whose Payloads are encrypted using a different forward-secure key.
 That is, interests and Content Objects are encrypted and authenticated using two separate keys.
-The producer may also optionally provide a new resumption cookie (RC) with a Content Object response.
-This is used to keep the consumer's resumption cookie fresh and to also support 0 RTT resumption.
-In this case, the producer's Content Object response has the following fields:

 * Payload: the actual Content Object payload data encrypted with the producer's forward-secure key.

-* ResumptionCookie: A new resumption cookie to be used for resuming this session in the future.

-The producer is free to choose the frequency at which new resumption cookies are issued to the consumer.

 The producer may also reply with a new SessionID.
-This is done if the client presented a MoveToken and MoveProof.
+This MUST be done if the client presented a MoveToken and MoveProof.
 A NewSessionID must be accompanied with a NewSessionIDTag, which is equal to the HMAC of NewSessionID computed with the traffic-secret key.
 A client MUST then use NewSessionID instead of SessionID after verifying the NewSessionIDTag.
+If the client server did not provide a MoveToken in Round 2, then the server in Round 3 MAY still provide a NewSessionID, but doing so is not required.

 # Alternative Exchanges